 - When you are finished, you can export a csv file of your annotated data by selecting File > Export Annotated ACC-Bursts as CSV or Export Annotated GPS as CSV.

-There are a few additional tools in the Acceleration Viewer that are still considered experimental (in Beta stage).
+There are a few additional tools in the Acceleration Viewer that are considered experimental (in Beta stage).

 The activity plot provides an alternative way to view the acceleration data that is helpful for identifying daily or 2-day activity patterns.
 To create an activity plot, select Experimental > Create activity plot.
 Read the Firetail manual for further description of methods.

 The plot shows a summary of the data over 24-hour periods (or, click on Show 48 hours to view in 2-day periods).

 ODBA is the abbreviation for “overall dynamic body acceleration”.
 Select Experimental > Export ODBA to export a csv file containing the raw acceleration burst data along with calculated ODBA.
 Read the Firetail manual for further description of methods.